-How Common Is the Surname Romero?
+How Common Is the Last Name Romero?

 This page covers the Romero surname's frequency in the U.S. population, its rank among all American surnames, and a breakdown of ancestry and ethnicity data from the Census.
 You can also check how many people share any first + last name combination involving Romero.